bogdanparvu18/msc-graduate-project/README.md

 The goal is not to build a final clinical diagnosis system.
 The goal is to build a research-grade medical MMVQA system that can answer questions about capsule-endoscopy visual artifacts, cite visual evidence, classify findings, localize abnormalities, estimate uncertainty, and flag cases for clinician review.

+The model we create is not trained to make final clinical decisions.
+It is trained to answer medical visual questions, ground its answers in evidence, identify possible findings, and support clinician review.
 The output of the MMVQA system will be formalized in a JSON-like format simiar with [this one](output_p5.json).

 #### Phase 6 — Add retrieval and multimodal grounding